wltb/ff_feedcleaner/README.md

 If an object contains a *URL* and a *URL_re* key, the *URL* key takes precedence.
 Generally a *URL_re* key should only be used in specific cases.

 It should be noted that the configuration is always UTF-8 encoded.
-This may cause problems if the regular expressions contain non-ASCII characters, and the feed encoding isn't UTF-8.
+This may cause problems if the regular expressions contain non-ASCII characters, and the feed encoding is not UTF-8.

 ###Type *regex*
 For this type, two additional keys must be specified: *pattern* and *replacement*.